Guidelines for Intentional Community Agreements

 Lawyer

-Each state has different laws around housing, so we recommend you check local jurisdictional requirements and limitations.
-It is important to consult with a lawyer for specifics on your situation.
-Get legal advice relevant to your state or province.
-With our listed consultants, you can limit your search by area.
-Often, a legal aide can assist you in writing your agreements at a lower cost.
-Then you should get a final review by a lawyer and officially file the document with the appropriate governing body.
+Given that each state has unique housing laws and jurisdictional requirements, it’s essential to consult with a lawyer for advice tailored to your specific situation.
+Our listed consultants allow you to filter your search by area to find local expertise.
+Often, a legal aide can assist with drafting agreements at a lower cost, after which you should seek a final review from a lawyer and officially file the document with the appropriate governing body.

 National Association of Housing Cooperatives: See their listing of institutions and consultants offering legal services.